mlal83/Braydon/README.md

 ## Unfixed Bug

 Though the profile page can be updated as many times as the user wants, the edit button will not work.
 This functionality is something that will be improved for the next iteration.

+The comments and users storys are submitting successfuly to the database and I am able to submit them to the website successfully, however the modal message that it has 'successfully submitted' will not show.
+My code broke a few times and in the midst of fixing it, I must have triggered something.
+Its an improvment I must improve upon in my next iteration.

 ## Testing